Solo Travel in Thailand

 Thailand To Malaysia – Hat Yin is just a few hours from the border where you get a minibus to Penang.
 Krabi is a good last stop as minibuses go from here to Hai Yin, or catch a boat from Satun to the island of Langkawi.

-Thailand To Burma – Cross from Mae Sai at the northern tip but check the latest advice before you go as border crossing information can change.
+Thailand To Myanmar – Cross from Mae Sai at the northern tip but check the latest advice before you go as border crossing information can change.

 Thailand To Laos – There are several crossings but one of the most popular is Nong Khai, which crosses into Vientiane, the capital of Laos.
 You can travel from Bangkok to Nong Khai which takes approx 10 hours or cross at Chiang Khong into Huya Xai but you will need to pre-arrange your visa here.